News + views

 The Nobel Prize committee's focus on efforts to end the use of sexual and gender based violence (SGBV) as a weapon of war is highly significant and timely.
 But it is also important to highlight that SGBV, sexual exploitation and abuse does not only occur in conflict, nor does it end when conflict ceases.

-Efforts to build peace in Myanmar should carefully consider the role of masculine gender norms in conflict, according to experts speaking at an event organised by International Alert, Phan Tee Eain and the Myanmar Department of Social Welfare.
+Efforts to build peace in Myanmar should consider the role of masculine gender norms in conflict, according to experts at an International Alert event.